Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 This cute DIY wire headband is a great project for some of those scraps you keep piling up in your stash and a cute gift idea for friends and relatives!
 I made two wire headbands, one to use as a headband and one as a bun wrap for when I wear my hair in a bun (which is pretty much all the time lol).
 Here’s how to sew a headband in just a few easy and quick steps!

-The template for this wire headband is available to purchase here or get it free when you join my sewing newsletter!
+The template for this wire headband is available to purchase here!

 DIY Wire Headband